 The aniridia of WAGR syndrome is caused by PAX6 haploinsufficiency.
-The gene is also believed to play a role in the development of the pineal, the gland that controls the circadian rhythm and produces the sleep hormone melatonin.
+The gene is also believed to play a role in the development of the pineal gland, which controls the circadian rhythm and produces the sleep hormone melatonin.
 Our group is currently examining pineal size, melatonin production, and sleep in patients with WAGR syndrome and isolated aniridia.
 We are also investigating other abnormalities that may be associated with PAX6 haploinsufficiency, including auditory processing disorders, structural brain abnormalities, and eye movement defects.

 Role of BDNF in the Prader-Willi syndrome

-We also studied patients with Prader-Willi syndrome (PWS), which is caused by a lack of paternally expressed genes on chromosome 15q11-13.
+We studied patients with Prader-Willi syndrome (PWS), which is caused by a lack of paternally expressed genes on chromosome 15q11-13.
 Such patients typically present with hypotonia and poor feeding in the neonatal period, followed by marked weight gain and severe hyperphagia between the ages of 1 and 5 years.
 PWS is also associated with cognitive impairment and behavioral abnormalities.
 In collaboration with Andrea Haqq, we conducted a pilot study comparing 13 PWS children with 13 age-/sex-matched lean controls and 13 age/sex/body mass index (BMI)–matched obese controls.
-We observed that patients with PWS had significantly lower serum BDNF than did the lean or obese controls (J Clin Endocrinol Metab 2010;95:3532).
-Lower serum BDNF suggests insufficient central nervous system production of BDNF given that BDNF in peripheral circulation is believed to reflect cerebral output of BDNF.
-Reduced BDNF may be a cause for the disordered satiety and morbid obesity associated with PWS.
-BDNF insufficiency may also contribute to the neuro-cognitive abnormalities observed in PWS.
+We observed that patients with PWS had significantly lower serum BDNF levels than did the lean or obese controls (J Clin Endocrinol Metab 2010;95:3532).
+Given that BDNF in the peripheral circulation is believed to reflect cerebral output of BDNF, lower serum BDNF suggests insufficient central nervous system production of BDNF.
+Reduced BDNF may be a cause of the disordered satiety and morbid obesity associated with PWS.
+We are active participants in research meetings aimed at advancing the understanding of hyperphagia in PWS (Obesity 2014; 22:S1-S17).
+BDNF insufficiency may also contribute to the neurocognitive abnormalities observed in PWS.
 We aim to confirm these findings in a larger cohort of patients with PWS, including younger children who have not yet developed hyperphagia symptoms.
 We also are examining possible associations between cognitive function and serum BDNF concentrations.

-We are investigating the role of BDNF in other conditions associated with childhood obesity (e.g., melanocortin 4-receptor mutations in collaboration with Nancy Butte, Jonathan Krakoff, Ya-Xiong Tao, Marie Thearle, and William Knowler; and Smith-Magenis syndrome in collaboration with William Gahl and Ann Smith) and/or neuro-cognitive impairment (e.g., autism spectrum disorders, in collaboration with Susan Swedo's research group).
-We are also studying the role of single-nucleotide polymorphisms of the BDNF gene locus in body-weight regulation and cognitive function in healthy adults and children from the general population.
-In collaboration with Joel Kleinman's research group, we are examining the associations of BDNF genotype with BMI and hypothalamic BDNF expression in cadaveric brain tissue from adult sudden-death victims.
-Because of BDNF's potential role in pain perception, we are also collaborating with Raymond Dionne and researchers at the Uniformed Service University of the Health Sciences and Walter Reed National Military Medical Center to explore possible associations between BDNF and phantom limb pain in amputees.
-Because various studies have shown that physical activity may play a role in modulating BDNF levels in the central nervous system, we are partnering with Katherine Warren and Pamela Wolters to study exercise, BDNF, and cognitive function in children who have undergone cranial radiation for treatment of brain tumors.
+We are investigating the role of BDNF in other conditions associated with childhood obesity and developmental delay.
+In collaboration with Nancy Butte, William Knowler, Jonathan Krakoff, Ya-Xiong Tao, and Marie Thearle, we observed that BDNF concentrations in the peripheral circulation of patients with inactivating variants of the melanocortin 4-receptor, suggesting that peripheral BDNF does not directly reflect hypothalamic BDNF secretion and/or that MC4R signaling is not a significant regulator of the bulk of BDNF expression in humans (4).
+In collaboration with William Gahl and Ann Smith, we are studying the role of BDNF in the Smith-Magenis syndrome.
+We are also studying the association of single-nucleotide polymorphisms of the BDNF gene locus with body-weight regulation and cognitive function in healthy adults and children from the general population.
+In collaboration with Susan Swedo and Audrey Thurm, we are examining BDNF variants and serum BDNF concentrations in children with autism and developmental delay.
+In collaboration with Joel Kleinman's research group, we are examining the associations of BDNF genotype with BMI and hypothalamic BDNF expression in cadaveric brain tissue from adults suffering sudden death.
+Given BDNF's potential role in pain perception, we are also collaborating with Raymond Dionne and researchers at the Uniformed Service University of the Health Sciences and Walter Reed National Military Medical Center to explore possible associations between BDNF and phantom limb pain in amputees.
+As various studies have shown that physical activity may play a role in modulating BDNF levels in the central nervous system, we are partnering with Katherine Warren and Pamela Wolters to study exercise, BDNF, and cognitive function in children who have undergone cranial radiation for treatment of brain tumors.

 Role of leptin in ciliopathy-associated obesity syndromes

-In collaboration with Leslie Biesecker's research group, we have been studying patients with Bardet-Biedl syndrome (BBS), a cilopathy associated with obesity.
+In collaboration with Leslie Biesecker's research group, we have been studying patients with Bardet-Biedl syndrome (BBS), a ciliopathy associated with obesity.
 Animal models of cilia dysfunction demonstrated defects in leptin receptor trafficking and signaling.
-In our human studies, we observed that patients with BBS exhibit nearly two-fold higher serum leptin concentrations (p<0.001) than age/sex/race/BMI–matched control subjects (J Clin Endocrinol Metab 2011;96:E528) and display higher hyperphagia questionnaire scores (3).
-Hyperleptinemia out of proportion to the degree of adiposity suggests that leptin resistance may be the causative etiology of obesity in BBS.
+In our human studies, we observed that patients with BBS exhibit nearly two-fold higher serum leptin concentrations (p<0.001) than age/sex/race/BMI–matched control subjects (J Clin Endocrinol Metab 2011;96:E528) and display higher hyperphagia questionnaire scores (Pediatr Obes 2013; 8:E64-7).
+Hyperleptinemia out of proportion with the degree of adiposity suggests that leptin resistance may be the causative etiology of obesity in BBS.
 In collaboration with Pietro Maffei, Jürgen Naggert, and Meral Gunay-Aygun, we are currently seeking to replicate this observation in patients with Alström and Joubert syndromes, disorders distinct from BBS but also associated with ciliary dysfunction.

 Other genes associated with obesity

-In collaboration with George Uhl, we examined the role of SLC6A15, a gene that encodes a sodium-dependent transporter of leucine and other branched chain amino acids, in obesity and insulin resistance (4).
+In collaboration with George Uhl, we examined the role of SLC6A15, a gene that encodes a sodium-dependent transporter of leucine and other branched-chain amino acids, in obesity and insulin resistance (PLoS One 2013; 8:e68245).
 In collaboration with Rudolph Leibel, Wendy Chung, and Nazrat Mirza, we identified patients with novel frameshift mutations in LEPR, the gene encoding the leptin receptor (5).
 We continue to enroll patients with severe obesity in childhood in an effort to identify novel genes important for energy homeostasis.